 On September 3, 2015, the Company entered into a settlement agreement with the Centers for Medicare and Medicaid Services for 247 claims, representing approximately \$1,457 of original claims based on the Medicare allowable rates, in which the Company had submitted a request for an Administrative Law Judge hearing in 2013.
-The settlement entitles the Company to receive a payment of approximately \$851 no later than January 21, 2016.
-The settlement will result in a reduction of \$851 in the Company's accounts receivable for shipment of products to patients covered by Medicare.
+The settlement entitled us to receive a payment of approximately \$851 million no later than January 21, 2016.
+We received this full amount during the fourth quarter of 2015.
+The settlement will result in a reduction in the fourth quarter of 2015 of \$815 million in our accounts receivable for shipment of products to patients covered by Medicare.
 The settlement was part of a pilot program, facilitated by the Office of Medicare Hearings and Appeals, to address a backlog of overdue claims awaiting Administrative Law Judge adjudication.
 Because the settlement is part of a pilot program, the Company cannot predict whether it will be able to conclude future settlements with Medicare or achieve settlements on similar terms.
 Any future settlement of claims for amounts less than the corresponding amounts receivable would result in a write off.